 Richard joined Watsi on December 29th, 2015.
 42 other people also joined Watsi on that day!
-Richard's most recent donation supported Nehimia, a playful toddler from Ethiopia, to fund treatment for hypospadias.
+Richard's most recent donation supported Kimberly, a 5-month-old baby girl from Bolivia, to fund surgery to heal her heart condition.

 Nehimia is a 1-year-old from Ethiopia.
 He is a sweet, playful boy and the first child to his parents.
 Nehimia loves listening to music, and watching animation movies.
 His dad is a gym trainer, but his income was affected as a result of the closure of gyms during the pandemic.
 His mom is a housewife and also has been unable to work during the pandemic, though she used to work in a small boutique.
 His family lives together in a government house and they pay a small fee for rent.
 Nehimia was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Nehimia is scheduled to undergo corrective surgery on March 4th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,293 to cover the total cost of his procedure and care.
 Nehimia's mother shared, “I hope my child will heal and grow and become a minister in the house of God.”